You are here

 Trends in Discipline Collection

 The method for the discipline collection changed in 2023-24 with more detailed reports required as well as student-level data reporting.
 The change in the collection will allow additional analysis and more precise understanding of discipline and behavior.
-However, with the transition, there may be changes in some data points due to how the data was collected that make comparisons to previous years challenging.
+However, with the transition, there may be changes in some data points due to how the data was collected that make comparisons to previous years challenging or impossible.

-In terms of discipline actions, in- and out-of-school suspensions accounted for the majority of discipline actions during the 2023-24 school year at 84.6% of the total actions.
+• In terms of discipline actions, in- and out-of-school suspensions accounted for the majority of discipline actions during the 2024-25 school year at 80% of the total actions.
+This is consistent with the previous school year.

 Section Navigation